 • PC proficiency and customer relations skills required.

-• Valid driver's license and ability to travel approximately 40% of the time.
+• Valid driver's licence and ability to travel approximately 40% of the time.

 .
-If interested please forward your cover letter, salary requirements and resume to Recruitment US and put in the subject box Specialist Jewelry LA.
+If interested please forward your cover letter, salary requirements and resume to Recruitment US and put in the subject box Specialist Jewellery LA.